 You don’t need much to have a successful backpacking trip.
-Yes, you’ll need some gear (like a tent, a sleeping bag, and a pack), but most of all, you’ll need a way to get clean and safe water while on the trail.
+Yes, you’ll need some gear (like a tent, a sleeping bag, and a pack).
+But most importantly, you’ll need a way to get clean, safe water while on the trail.

-While we explain more in-depth about how water filters work and how to choose below, here are a few things that will help you through this guide.
+Before we explain in depth how each water filter works, here are a few things that will help you through this guide.
 There are many different methods of filtering (or treating) water.
 The most common methods are through a cartridge or tube, with either activated carbon, UV light, or chemicals.

 Filters also come in different styles: straw-style, pump filters, gravity filters, and UV or tablet treatments.
 They all make water safe to drink but differ slightly in size, durability, and price.

 We’ve spoken to thru-hikers, put many of these to the test, and read hundreds of customer reviews to find out which water filters on the market are truly the best.

 Be sure to check out our water filter comparison chart at the bottom, our comprehensive buyer’s guide, or our FAQ section for help in snagging the best water filter for your adventure.

 The Best Backpacking Water Filters of 2023

 - Best Overall Water Filter: Sawyer Squeeze